 ~ WHY SLEEPWEAR & SLEEP ARE NO LONGER MUTUALLY EXCLUSIVE ~

 Although not technically a new trend, sleepwear as day and evening wear has been gaining traction over the past few years.
 ‘Sleepleisure’ (pyjama sets, slips, nightgowns or robes worn for occasions not necessarily involving slumber) allows their wearer to go from day to night to sleep, in one fell swoop.
 It got me wondering why this trend had pulled back the covers and wandered out into our daily wardrobes.
+I soon discovered it actually has a lot to do with technology, which may, at first, seem strange for something one wears when they sleep – disconnecting from the world in almost every way possible.

 Technology is designed to make our lives easier.
 No longer do we need to delegate time for washing the dishes, memorising our times tables, or working out the fastest route from A to B. We don’t even have to be in the same city to connect meaningfully with our loved ones anymore.
 However, due to these time-saving advancements we often feel an unhealthy and unrealistic obligation to cram more into our day than ever before.